 That’s a good question.
 After all, you want to know what type of incidents you might be involved in that would necessitate the need to file a claim with your auto insurance provider.
 With that said, here’s a look at some of the claims that are most frequently filed with car insurance companies.

 Without a doubt, one of the most commonly filed claims drivers make with their auto insurance companies are fender benders.
-These are minor accidents that results in minimal damage to a vehicle, and no injuries.
+These are minor accidents that result in minimal damage to a vehicle and no injuries.
 Unfortunately, while these types of claims are common and usually don’t cost an auto insurance provider a lot, they can end up making your premiums go up.
 This is especially true if you file several claims in a short period of time.

-If the damage is minor, instead of filling a claim, you might want to consider paying for the repairs yourself.
+If the damage is minor, instead of filing a claim, you might want to consider paying for the repairs yourself.
 Why? – Because the damages might not be enough for your insurance to actually kick in.
 Additionally, if you file a claim, as we mentioned, your premiums could increase.
 Higher premiums may end up costing you more than repairing a few dents and scratches.

 Whenever you take your car out on the road, there is a chance that your windshield can be damaged.
 A rock can kick up from another vehicle and shatter your windshield.
 The glass can also be damaged in an accident, or even if your car is parked in a lot or on a street.

 If you carry comprehensive insurance, a damaged windshield may be covered.
 If the glass can be repaired, your insurance provider may waive the deductible.
 But, if the windshield can’t be repaired and has to be replaced, the deductible will be applied, and the cost can be extensive.